In my experience, there are generally two types of people who train in the gym regularly.

 Finally, by supplementing with protein powder and creatine effectively, we can improve our capacity to build muscle and lose fat, while also maximising the development of muscle strength and power.

-Ultimately, by paying attention to these three keys of diet, we can maximise our muscle develop, while limiting the development of fat mass!
+Ultimately, by paying attention to these three keys of diet, we can maximise our muscle development, while limiting the development of fat mass!